Domains, Variables, Fields, and Data arrays.

 NB: only implements minimal methods sufficient to allow use as a model internal variable, not as a state variable.

-allocate Field.values (eg an Array) for field_data with dimensions defined by spatial_size and data_dims
+) -> values::Vallocate Field.values::V (eg an Array of elements with Type data_type) for FieldData with dimensions defined by spatial_size and data_dims

 existing_values,